|

 Avoiding Scams While Shopping

-Dishonest sellers have many ways to deceive foreigners such as raising the price of goods, taking advantage of currency confusion, or using some fraudulent calculations.
-This is different than your normal bartering that happens at many of the markets in Ho Chi Minh City, which is a fun part of travelling to Asia that many tourists want to experience.
-We are referring to a vendor who will sell a coconut that costs 30,000 VND ($1.28 usd) for 300,000VND ($12.87 usd).
-This is outrageous and a true scam but it happens everyday to tourists who do not understand the currency before they travel to Vietnam.
-To prevent these situations from happening, make sure that you have knowledge of Vietnamese currency and can distinguish the similar banknotes.
+Dishonest sellers have many ways to deceive foreigners, such as raising the price of goods, taking advantage of currency confusion, or using fraudulent calculations.
+This is different from your normal bartering at many of the markets in Ho Chi Minh City, which is a fun part of traveling to Asia that many tourists want to experience.
+We are referring to a vendor who will sell a coconut that costs 30,000 VND ($1.28 USD) for 300,000 VND ($12.87 USD).
+This is outrageous and a true scam, but it happens every day to tourists who do not understand the currency before they travel to Vietnam.
+To prevent these situations from happening, make sure that you have knowledge of Vietnamese currency and can distinguish similar banknotes.

 Is Shopping Safe in Ho Chi Minh City?